 - Impatient.
-The Risk Taker’s decisiveness can cause her to lose patience with people who don’t sign on to her big ideas as quickly as she’d like.
+The Risk Taker’s decisiveness can cause them to lose patience with people who don’t sign on to their big ideas as quickly as they’d like.
 They make decisions without consulting the people those decisions impact most – their partners.

 - Insensitive.
-Risk Takers hate feeling hemmed in by other people, so rather than work for compromise, they charge ahead and deal with the relational fallout later.
-And when the Risk Taker’s partner isn’t on board with the decision, there is always relational fallout.
+Risk Takers hate feeling hemmed in by other people, so rather than work for a compromise, they charge ahead and deal with the relational fallout later.
+Then when the Risk Taker’s partner isn’t on board with the decision, there is always relational fallout.

-A Risk Taker can be a great partner because she is always thinking about the future and finding ways to make it better financially.
-The challenge for the Risk Taker is to keep her partner involved in financial decisions and be willing to say “no” to a deal.
+A Risk Taker can be a great partner because they are always thinking about the future and finding ways to make it better financially.
+The challenge for the Risk Taker is to keep their partner involved in financial decisions and be willing to say “no” to a deal.